abdnh/anki-more-flags/README.md

 # More Flags

 This Anki add-on adds the ability to add more card flags.
-You can add flags and customize their labels and colors from the config under _Tools > Add-ons_.
+You can add flags and customize their labels, colors and shortcuts from the config under _Tools > Add-ons_.

 The add-on should work on Anki 2.1.46+.